-McLagan co-directed the feature documentary, Lioness, which won the Center for Documentary Studies Filmmaker Award at Full Frame Film Festival and aired nationally on the PBS series Independent Lens in 2008.
-Following its release, Lioness played an important role in Congressional passage of the Women Veterans Healthcare bill, signed into law in 2010, as well as in the Pentagon’s decision to open combat jobs to women.
+Previous work includes the feature documentary, Lioness, which she co-directed and produced, and that won the Center for Documentary Studies Filmmaker Award at Full Frame Film Festival and aired nationally on the PBS series Independent Lens in 2008.
+Following its release, Lioness played an important role in Congressional passage of the Women Veterans Healthcare bill, signed into law in 2010, and in DoD’s 2013 decision to rescind the Direct Combat Exclusion Rule on women serving in previously restricted occupations.
 Sony Television Pictures recently optioned the film for tv serialization.

-Other film work includes the collaborative short, Air Drifts, produced with NASA's Global Modeling and Assimilation Office, which premiered at the 2016 Oslo Architecture Triennale; Tibet in Exile, a half hour film broadcast on public television and screened at festivals and museums in the U.S. and Europe; and Positive Proof Church, a 16 mm short.
+Other work includes a collaborative multimedia project, Air Drifts, on global air pollution and scientific visualization, produced with NASA and an interdisciplinary team of architects and scientists and exhibited at the 2016 Oslo Architecture Triennale; and Tibet in Exile, a half hour film broadcast on public television and screened at festivals and museums in the U.S. and Europe.
 McLagan began her film career working as a producer on Paris is Burning, one of the most acclaimed examples of 1990s New Queer Cinema.

-Research items related to her doctoral work are currently in Transcultural Tibet: Archival sources at Columbia University, an exhibition of archival and other rare materials on view at the C.V.
-Starr East Asian Library until June 2017.
-The materials are drawn from the newly inaugurated Meg McLagan Collection: The Tibet Movement in Exile, 1989-2003.
+Research items related to her doctoral work were part of Transcultural Tibet: Archival sources at Columbia University, an exhibition of archival and other rare materials at the C.V.
+Starr East Asian Library in 2017.
+The materials were drawn from the Starr library's newly inaugurated Meg McLagan Collection: The Tibet Movement in Exile, 1989-2003.